 All in all, for the sake of hygienic reasons, it’s better to avoid a barefoot visit to the bathroom.

-3. The aisle carpet is not be clean either
+3. The aisle carpet is not cleaned either

 The bathroom is not the only thing to be dirty on an aircraft.
 If you decide to take a stroll to stretch your legs, just remind yourself that even the isle has a nasty carpet that is difficult to clean.
 Think about it: when someone gets sick during the flight, crew members will never clean the whole carpet, but just a small area of it.
 So next time you decide to take a stroll during the flight, keep your shoes on your feet… You never know who has walked your path or what has fallen on it!